CogBlender: Towards Continuous Cognitive Intervention in Text-to-Image Generation: Related Works

-Conditional image generation aims to synthesize images guided by diverse signals, ranging from text prompts~\cite{flux2,sdxl}, camera poses~\cite{cameractrl}, to reference images~\cite{controlnet,IP-Adapter,T2I-Adapter}.
+Conditional image generation aims to synthesize images guided by diverse conditional signals, such as text prompts~\cite{flux2,sdxl}, camera poses~\cite{cameractrl}, and reference images~\cite{controlnet,IP-Adapter,T2I-Adapter}.
 Beyond these, some research has explored image generation guided by high-level attributes.
-In representative domains such as emotional image generation~\cite{emoctrl,emogen,emoticrafter,emofeedback2}, existing works have explored both categorical and continuous control.
+In representative domains such as emotional image generation~\cite{emoticrafter,emoctrl,emogen,emofeedback2,uniemo,EmotionDirector,Xia2025MUSEMU,emosense}, existing works have explored both categorical and continuous control.
 For instance, {EmoGen}~\cite{emogen} aligns categorical emotion space with semantic space, while {EmotiCrafter}~\cite{emoticrafter} incorporates continuous Valence-Arousal values for nuanced guidance.
 Further advancing this, {EmoFeedback2}~\cite{emofeedback2} leverages reinforcement learning to refine emotional fidelity.
-Regarding image memorability, {GANalyze}~\cite{GANalyze} pioneered the use of cognitive predictors to navigate latent spaces along specific "memorability directions."
+Regarding image memorability, {GANalyze}~\cite{GANalyze} pioneered the use of cognitive predictors to navigate latent spaces along specific ``memorability directions.''

 Existing research has primarily focused on isolated attributes, leaving the compounded effects of multi-dimensional cognitive properties unexplored.
-To bridge this gap, our work, \oursName, proposes a unified framework that enables continuous and multi-dimensional cognitive intervention.
+To bridge this gap, our work proposes an approach that enables continuous and multi-dimensional cognitive property intervention.